notabn/Traffic-Sign-Classifier/README.md

 ####2.
 Data
-Describe how, and identify where in your code, you set up training, validation and testing data.
-How much data was in each set?
-Explain what techniques were used to split the data into these sets.
-(OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)

-To cross validate my model, I randomly split the training data into a training set and validation set.
-I did this by ...

-My final training set had X number of images.
-My validation set and test set had Y and Z number of images.
+My final training set had 51999 number of images.
+My validation set and test set had 4410 and 12630 number of images.

-The sixth code cell of the IPython notebook contains the code for augmenting the data set.
-I decided to generate additional data because ...
-To add more data to the the data set, I used the following techniques because ...
+The forth code cell of the IPython notebook contains the code for augmenting the data set taken from .
+I decided to generate additional data to improve the network capabilities to generalize.

-Here is an example of an original image and an augmented image:
+To add more data to the the data set, I rotated, translated and sheared the image.

+The difference between the original data set and the augmented data set is the following :

 ![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...

 ####3.
 Network Architecture